env-lang/env/README.md

 You are invited to contribute to the development of this specification by submitting a [pull request](../../pulls), opening [an issue](../../issues), or joining us in [the discussions](../../discussions).

+All contributions are welcome!
+Here are some things we need:

+- [ ] Feedback on the specification
+- [ ] Examples of .env files
+- [ ] Examples of .env file parsing
+- [ ] Implementations in various languages
+- [ ] Test cases for .env file parsing
+- [ ] Documentation for .env file parsing
+- [ ] Use cases for .env files
+- [ ] Comparisons to other configuration file formats
+- [ ] Anything else you can think of!